Virtual SOAS Festival of Ideas: Decolonising Knowledge

 Through panel discussions on each theme, aimed at the public, we hope to invite greater interaction and debate.

-Watch video recordings of previous Festival of Ideas events:
+Watch video recordings of previous Festival of Ideas events via this playlist:

 Dr Amina Yaqin